header shadow

 chemex-step-4

-Chemex - Step 4
+Chemex Instructions - Step 4

 Use a medium degree of grind, or choose our bespoke Chemex ground option when ordering your coffee.